okiroth/dnl-backend-test-ivan/README.md

 ## scrapper
-Currently, it take around `10 minutes`` to scrap the whole website on a local laptop.
+Currently, it take around `440 seconds` on a macbook air with a good connection.

 ## db
 The data is saved using `4 Tables`: